List of Batman films cast members: DC Extended Universe (2016–2023)

-The DC Extended Universe (DCEU) was an American media franchise and shared universe centered on a series of superhero films starting in 2013 with Man of Steel and ending in 2023 with Aquaman and the Lost Kingdom.
+The DC Extended Universe (DCEU) is an American media franchise and shared universe centered on a series of superhero films starting in 2013 with Man of Steel and ending in 2023 with Aquaman and the Lost Kingdom.
 The DCEU introduced multiple pre-established supporting and antagonistic characters from the Batman mythos.
 The inspiration for the DCEU version of Batman is based on The Dark Knight Returns and A Death in the Family.
-Spin-off films based on Batman-supporting characters such as Harley Quinn, the Birds of Prey and the Suicide Squad were released.
-The reception to the franchise and depiction of its characters/storylines has generally been mixed to negative among critics and fans.
+Spin-off films based on Batman supporting characters such as Harley Quinn, the Birds of Prey and the Suicide Squad were released.
+The reception to the franchise and depiction of its characters/storylines has generally been mixed among critics and fans.